Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

 To see why this result is useful for testing monotonicity, note that it is possible to obtain a logically invalid estimate when computing such weighted averages.
-If $v_i$ is a binary variable, which can only take on values zero or one, then its weighted average must not be negative or greater than one.
+If $v_i$ is a binary variable, which can only take on values zero or one, then any convex weighted average of $v_i$ must not be negative or greater than one.
 Such a finding would suggest something has gone wrong in the local average treatment effect theorem, namely monotonicity (assuming we are confident in as-good-as-random assignment and exclusion).
 More generally, we can set $v_i$ to be an indicator that some baseline variable---or set of variables---takes on a particular set of values and check that the resulting UJIVE estimate with that $\tilde{y}_i$ as the outcome lies between zero and one.
-For binary $x_i$, we can even use the original outcome $y_i$ (by setting $\tilde{y}_i=y_i\times x_i$) since then UJIVE will estimate a weighted average of \emph{treated outcomes} \parencite{abadie02}; weighted averages of untreated outcomes can be estimated by setting $\tilde{y}_{i}=y_i\times (x_1-1)$.
-Of course, monotonicity tests like these are as straightforward to implement via UJIVE, and they inherit its approximate unbiasedness property even with many decision-makers or controls.\footnote{An important caveat to this suggestion is that the power properties of this test have not yet been explored.
-With a binary instrument, setting $\tilde{y}_i$ to indicators for all possible outcome values interacted with $x_i$ and $x_i-1$ yields a version of the \textcite{kitagawa15} test.
-With multiple instruments, our test is different from the multivalued-instrument extension of the \textcite{kitagawa15} test \parencite[see, e.g., ][]{chmw24}, since we test average monotonicity not the stronger conventional monotonicity.}
+For binary outcomes, we can even use the original $y_i$ (by setting $\tilde{y}_i=y_i\times x_i$) since then UJIVE will estimate a weighted average of \emph{treated outcomes} \parencite{abadie02}; weighted averages of untreated outcomes can be estimated by setting $\tilde{y}_{i}=y_i\times (x_i-1)$.
+Of course, monotonicity tests like these are as straightforward to implement via UJIVE, and they inherit its approximate unbiasedness property even with many decision-makers or controls.

+In practice, this test will likely only detect gross violations of monotonicity: to move a given weighted average beyond the logical $[0,1]$ bounds we need on-average defiers to be both prevalent enough and different enough from those who are compliers on average.
+Relative to tests for stronger versions of monotonicity (such as in \textcite{frandsen2023judging} or the \textcite{chmw24} version of \textcite{kitagawa15}), this test's rejections raise more meaningful concerns for a design's validity via the potential for sign reversals.